atomicframeworks/cookieMonster.js/README.md

 Checks for the existance of the cookie 'cookieName'.
 Returns true / false.
 ###### Params properties: <br>
-    name - The name of the cookie to check the existance of path - (Optional) Sets the path scope of the cookie.
-If undefined the default path will be used. domain - (Optional) Sets the domain scope of the cookie.
-If undefined the default domain will be used.
+    name - The name of the cookie to check the existance of

 ### cookieMonster.expire(params);
 Expire the cookie 'cookieName'.
 Returns true.